ligato/docs/docs/user-guide/framework-plugins.md

 **Related article:** [Implement your own KV Descriptor](../developer-guide/implementing-your-own-kvdescriptor.md)

-A major enhancement that led to the increase of the agent's major version number from 1.x to 2.x, is an introduction of a new framework, called **KVScheduler**, providing transaction-based configuration processing with a generic mechanism for dependency resolution between configuration items, which in effect simplifies and unifies the configurators.
+The **KVScheduler** is a major enhancement that warranted increasing the VPP Agent's major version  from 1.x to 2.x.
+It  provides transaction-based configuration processing based on a generic mechanism for dependency resolution between different configuration items, which in effect simplifies and unifies the configurators.
 KVScheduler is shipped as a separate [plugin], even though it is now a core component around which all the VPP and Linux configurators have been re-build.

 ### Motivation

-KVScheduler is a reaction to a series of drawbacks of the original design, which gradually arose with the set of supported configuration items growing:
+The KVScheduler is the answer to a series of problems with the original VPP Agent design, which got gradually worse as the set of supported configuration items kept growing:

 * plugins `vpp` and `linux` became bloated and complicated, suffering with race conditions and a lack of visibility

 * the `configurators` - i.e. components of `vpp` and `linux` plugins, each processing a specific configuration item type (e.g. interface, route, etc.) - had to be effectively built from scratch, solving the same set of problems again and duplicating lot's of code

 * configurators would communicate with each other only through notifications, and react to changes asynchronously to ensure proper operation ordering - i.e. the problem of dependency resolution was effectively distributed across all configurators, making it very difficult to understand, predict and stabilize the system behavior from the developer's global viewpoint

-* a culmination of all the issues above was an unreliable and unpredictable re-synchronization (or resync for short), also known as state reconciliation, between northbound (desired state) and southbound (actual state) - something that was meant to be marketed as the main feature of the VPP-Agent.
+* The culmination of all the issues above was an unreliable and unpredictable re-synchronization (or resync for short), also known as state reconciliation, between NorthBound (the desired state) and SouthBound (the actual state) - something that was meant to be one of the main VPP-Agent value-adds.

 ### Basic concepts and terminology

 KVScheduler solves problems common to all configurators through generalization - moving away from specific configuration items and describing the system with abstract terms:

 * **Model** is a description for a single item type, defined as Protobuf Message (for example Bridge Domain model can be found [here][bd-model-example])

 * **Value** is a run-time instance of a given model

-* **Key** identifies specific value (it is built from key template defined for the model, e.g. [L2 FIB key template][fib-key-template])
+* **Key** identifies specific value (it is built from key template defined for the model, e.g.
+  [L2 FIB key template][fib-key-template])

 * **Label** can be optionally defined to provide shorter identifier unique only across values of the same type (e.g. interface name)

 * **Metadata** is extra run-time information (of undefined type) assigned to a value, which may be updated after a CRUD operation or an agent restart (for example [sw_if_index][vpp-iface-idx] of every interface is kept in the metadata for its key-value pair)

 * **Metadata Map**, also known as index-map, implements mapping between value label and its metadata for a given value type - typically exposed in read-only mode to allow other plugins to read and reference metadata (for example, interface plugin exposes its metadata map [here][vpp-iface-map], which is then used by ARP, route plugin etc. to read sw_if_index of target interfaces).
 Metadata maps are automatically created and updated by the scheduler (he is the owner), and exposed to other plugins only in the read-only mode.

 * **[Value origin][value-origin]** defines where the value came from - whether it was received from NB to be configured or whether it was created in the SB plane automatically (e.g. default routes, loop0 interface, etc.)

 * Key-value pairs are operated with through CRUD operations, where **Add** is used to denote **Create**, **Dump** is basically Read, Update is denoted by the scheduler as **Modify** and **Delete** is borrowed unchanged

 * **Dependency** defined for a value, references another key-value pair that must exist (be created), otherwise the associated value cannot be Added and must remain cached in the state **Pending** - value is allowed to have defined multiple dependencies and all must be satisfied for the value to be considered ready for creation.

 * **Derived value**, in future release to be renamed to **attribute** for more clarity, is typically a single field of the original value or its property, manipulated separately - i.e. with possibly its own dependencies (dependency on the source value is implicit), custom implementations for CRUD operations and potentially used as target for dependencies of other key-value pairs - for example, every [interface to be assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [target interface to be created first][bd-iface-deps], but otherwise not blocking the rest of the bridge domain to be applied

 * **Graph** of values is a kvscheduler-internal in-memory storage for all configured and pending key-value pairs, with edges representing inter-value relations, such as "depends-on" and "is-derived-from" - configurators no longer have to implement their own caches for pending values

 * **KVDescriptor** assigns implementations of CRUD operations and defines derived values and dependencies to a single value type - this is what configurators basically boil down to - to learn more, please read how to [implement your own KVDescriptor](Implementing-your-own-KVDescriptor)

 ### Dependencies